 Ice Chest.
 If you plan to extend your stay in Brentwood or the surrounding area, it’s a good idea to place your fruit in a chilled environment.
-On an average 85 degree day, car temperatures can exceed 130 degrees after an hour.
-If not bringing an ice chest, bring a box, large tote or other container to bring your fruit home in.
+On an average 85-degree day, car temperatures can exceed 130 degrees after an hour.
+If not bringing an ice chest, bring a box, large tote or another container to bring your fruit home in.

 Closed-toe shoes.
 Leave the sandals at home and bring a pair of old sneakers.
 This is especially important for small children.
 They’ll be walking in dirt with potential hidden dangers (rocks, pits, etc).

 Water.
 While Brentwood is filled with shopping and restaurant options, there are limited opportunities to find water in the immediate growing region.
 Afternoon temperatures can often exceed 95 degrees in late May and you’ll want your family hydrated and refreshed to enjoy the experience of picking fruit together.

 How do I tell which cherries are ripe?

 For the majority of cherries in Brentwood, you’ll be looking for a deep red color.
 Rainier cherries, a popular late variety usually available around Memorial Day Weekend, will be yellow with blush tones.
 For any cherry, you’ll want to pick them when they’re firm but just tender enough to easily bite.
 Cherries will not continue to ripen once picked, so be careful not to fill your bucket with unripe fruit.
 If you’re not sure, you are always welcome to sample a cherry or two.